mkikets99/CAHBotDatabase/packs/en/dick/README.md

 | Oh yeah?
 Well I graduated from the Univeristy of _! | 1 |
 | Oh--My--God, Becky.
 Look at _. | 1 |
 | Our perfect date night ended with an argument over _. | 1 |
-| POLICE OFFICER:
-Step out of the car.
+| POLICE OFFICER:Step out of the car.

 YOU:
 Why?